precice/tutorials/channel-transport-reaction/README.md

 We solve a system of advection-diffusion-reaction in a fluid flowing past a cylinder.
 This case is inspired from a FEniCS tutorial [1].
 A fluid flows inside a channel containing a cylinder as an obstacle.
 Chemical species A, B and C live in the fluid, with sources of A and B at the entry of the channel.
 Due to diffusion and fluid mixing, A and B react to form a certain amount of C.

 The geometry is shown below:

 ![Geometry](geometry_channel.png)

-The simulation is split into two participants: a Fluid participant that computes the fluid flow and sends the velocity field to the Chemical participant which computes the diffusion and advection of all chemical species.
+The simulation is split into two participants: a Fluid participant that computes the fluid flow and sends the velocity field to the Chemical participant which computes the reaction, diffusion and advection of all chemical species.
 The coupling is unidirectional (`serial-explicit` with only one data entity being transferred).

 ## Available solvers and dependencies

 Both participants run on FEniCS.
-Install [FEniCS](https://fenicsproject.org/download/) and the [FEniCS-adapter](https://github.com/precice/fenics-adapter).
+Install [FEniCS](https://fenicsproject.org/download/) and the [FEniCS-adapter](https://github.com/precice/fenics-adapter) to run this tutorial.

 ## Running the simulation